Cincinnati-Design-LAB/architour/src/content/buildings/doscher-candy-company.md

 address: 12th & Jackson Streets, Cincinnati, OH  45202
 original_owner: A&J Doescher Candy Company
 date_of_completion: "1885"
-significance: >-
+---

 The building is clad with cast-iron ornamentation instead of the more common terra cotta or stone ornament.
----